BU-CS320/Spring-2019/project/BEFORE.md

 	evaluation.
 The AST ties together the parsing phase and the evaluator (with a bit of static checking in between).
 	These can be done in parallel and put together later.
 The parser is not that much work (unless you choose to do parser error reporting as an additional feature) so it would not be fair for one person to do the parser and the others to do the evaluator.
-Probably you all need to be involved in the evaluation phase; there is quite a lot of duplication, so it would be good to have multiple people working at once on that.
+Otherwise a good model is that everyone needs to know about and be involving in thinking about all the vanilla features, even if specific people are in charge of different phases of the coding.
+When you discuss the additional features, then you can break this up into different simultaneous activities better.
 	</p>